-When applying for a student visa in Canada, you’re required to submit a study plan.
-A study plan gives Visa Officers an explanation as to why you want to study in Canada and how it fits with your future objectives.
-With this being said, you want to ensure you make it good!
+Applying for a student visa in Canada requires you to submit a study plan.
+A study plan gives a visa officer a brief overview of why you want to study in Canada and how studying in Canada aligns with your future objectives.

-It’s important to be very clear and concise, but to also be specific.
-It isn’t necessary to explain your entire life history.
-Rather, focus on how pursuing education in Canada will help your current academic studies and career experiences.
+You want to be clear and concise, but also specific.
+Don’t recount your entire life history in your study plan.
+Instead, focus on how pursuing an education in Canada will help you achieve your academic and career goals.

-#4: Have someone with strong English written skills edit your study plan.
+- Have someone with strong English writing skills review and edit your study plan.

 1. Why do you wish to study in Canada in the program for which you have been accepted?